cran-task-views/Psychometrics/Psychometrics.md

 -   For Bayesian estimation of the (exploratory) DINA (deterministic input, noisy and gate) see `r pkg("dina")` and
     `r pkg("edina")`.
+-   `r pkg("ohoegdm")` performs a Bayesian estimation of the ordinal exploratory Higher-order General Diagnostic Model (OHOEGDM) for Polytomous Data.
 -   Data package containing coded item and q matrices used in various psychometric publications: `r pkg("edmdata")`.
 -   `r pkg("BayesLCA")` implements Bayesian LCA.